Nhoque3786/cubicalprototype/README.md

 # Cubical: Kinda like a FEZ spiritual sucessor, made on godot.
 (Or some thing like that)
-This dumb project is for a game i'm making for learning how to make games and 100% pure for the love i have for the concept the original game has.
+This amazing project is for a game i'm making for learning how to make games and 100% pure for the love i have for the concept the original game has.

 **(NOTE: THIS PAGE CAN BE AND WILL BE CHANGED ACCORDING TO HOW THE PROJECT GOES.)**